alexchristy/WazUnit/README.md

      (...)
 ```

-*See the tests directory for a usable example.*
+*See the tests directory for example rules that can be used with a default Wazuh manager installation.*

 ### tests.json